awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights.md

 # Using Container Insights<a name="ContainerInsights"></a>

 Use CloudWatch Container Insights to collect, aggregate, and summarize metrics and logs from your containerized applications and microservices\.
 Container Insights is available for Amazon Elastic Container Service \(Amazon ECS\), Amazon Elastic Kubernetes Service \(Amazon EKS\), and Kubernetes platforms on Amazon EC2\.
-Amazon ECS support includes support for Fargate\.
+Container Insights supports collecting metrics from clusters deployed on Fargate for both Amazon ECS and Amazon EKS\.

 CloudWatch automatically collects metrics for many resources, such as CPU, memory, disk, and network\.
 Container Insights also provides diagnostic information, such as container restart failures, to help you isolate issues and resolve them quickly\.
 You can also set CloudWatch alarms on metrics that Container Insights collects\.

 Container Insights collects data as *performance log events* using [embedded metric format](CloudWatch_Embedded_Metric_Format.md)\.
 These performance log events are entries that use a structured JSON schema that enables high\-cardinality data to be ingested and stored at scale\.
 From this data, CloudWatch creates aggregated metrics at the cluster, node, pod, task, and service level as CloudWatch metrics\.
 The metrics that Container Insights collects are available in CloudWatch automatic dashboards, and also viewable in the **Metrics** section of the CloudWatch console\.
+Metrics are not visible until the container tasks have been running for some time\.

+When you deploy Container Insights, it automatically creates a log group for the performance log events\.
+You don't need to create this log group yourself\.

 CloudWatch does not automatically create all possible metrics from the log data, to help you manage your Container Insights costs\.
 However, you can view additional metrics and additional levels of granularity by using CloudWatch Logs Insights to analyze the raw performance log events\.